 The CA revolving credit facility was provided by a syndicate of financial institutions.
 It is used to finance current operations and may also be used, under certain conditions, to finance potential acquisitions.
-The CA revolving credit facility bears interest at Canadian or U.S. prime rate, depending on the currency of the borrowing, plus 0 to 100 basis points for open end borrowings, and/or bears interest at the bankers' acceptance rate ("CDOR") and/or at the London Interbank Offered Rate ("LIBOR"), plus 115 to 225 basis points (125 to 225 basis points prior to December 20, 2019), upon use of these types of term borrowings.
+The CA revolving credit facility bears interest at Canadian or U.S. prime rate, depending on the currency of the borrowing, plus 0 to 100 basis points for open end borrowings, and/or bears interest at the bankers' acceptance rate ("CDOR") and/or at the London Interbank Offered Rate ("LIBOR"), plus 115 to 225 basis points, upon use of these types of term borrowings.
 Interest margins and fee rates for the credit instruments available under the CA revolving credit facility vary based on a prescribed financial ratio.
 A standby fee that varies according to a prescribed ratio is applied to the unused portion of the CA revolving credit facility.
-As at December 31, 2019, the standby fee was 0.23% (0.25% as at December 31, 2018).
+As at December 31, 2020 and December 31, 2019, the standby fee was 0.23%.